DanielUgoAli/DanielUgoAli/README.md

 - 📑 I’m looking to collaborate, share ideas and build a team💪
 - 📫 How to reach me: daniielugoali@gmail.com
 - 🧠 Thoughts: When you begin to comprehend the scale of the cosmos, then you are ready for the grand infinity.
-- 📊 I'm just a stem enthusiast.
+- 📊 I'm just a stem enthusiast. <br>

 <p> <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs?username=DanielUgoAli&show_icons=true&locale=en" alt="Daniel" /> </p>